-As a building products manufacturer, Ibstock Brick has traditionally attracted a very high proportion of male employees, especially within factory based production roles.
+As a building products manufacturer, Ibstock has traditionally attracted a very high proportion of male employees, especially within factory based production roles.
 Office and field based functional roles have a more even split of male and female employees, including high representation of women in customer support roles.

 This gender pay gap data is a valuable tool to help understand the extent to which our own business and our industry are missing out on female talent.
-We see gender pay gap reporting as a critical step in our drive to attract, retain and develop a diverse workforce at Ibstock Brick.
+We see gender pay gap reporting as a critical step in our drive to attract, retain and develop a diverse workforce at Ibstock.

 What impacts the pay and bonus gap at Ibstock Brick?